This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The Study: Single vs. Serial Homicide Victims

 In 2001, the National Center for Analysis of Violent Crimes (NCAVC), a unit within the Federal Bureau of Investigation that offers investigative support to State and local law enforcement agencies, noted an increase in the number of requests for consultation on serial homicides of prostitutes.
 In response to this trend, NIJ awarded a grant to researcher Jonathan Dudek to identify empirical distinctions between single and serial prostitute homicide victims.
-Dudek amassed data on 123 victims, their perpetrators, and the crime scenes using closed investigative case files and NCAVC’s database.
+Dudek amassed data on 123 victims, those committing the homicide, and the crime scenes using closed investigative case files and NCAVC’s database.

 Dudek found that the motives for a significant number of single homicides were nonsexual in nature, whereas serial homicides were almost exclusively sexually motivated.
 Despite this difference, there were few variations in the demographics and lifestyle choices of single and serial homicide victims.
 Most victims were in their late 20’s to early 30’s; 60 percent were African American.
 Almost all victims worked in high-crime areas and had been victimized both “on the job” (that is, while working as a prostitute) and in their personal lives.
 The large majority—85 percent—were involved in prostitution to support a drug addiction.